commschamp/comms_protocols_cpp_src/text/transport/id.md

 } // namespace comms
 ```

-Using the familiar technique of options parsing we can create a structure
+Using the familiar technique of options parsing, we can create a structure,
 where a boolean value `HasInPlaceAllocation` defaults to `false` and can be
-set to `true` if the option mentioned above is used.
-As the result the policy choice
+set to `true`, if the option mentioned above is used.
+As the result, the policy choice
 may be implemented as:
 ```cpp
 namespace comms